samsheffield/Senior_Studio/docs/week4.md

 3. Afterwards we'll follow-up as a group to hear your thoughts and give you any additional feedback we might have.

 ### Post-development Documentation
-For this prototypes, you will be required to create a one-page website which documents your work and highlights your role in developing it.
+For this prototype, you will be required to create a one-page website which documents your work and highlights your role in developing it.
 For the website, I recommend using a free website builder such as [Adobe Portfolio](https://portfolio.adobe.com/sites) unless web design is a skill set which you already have.

 This should include:
 1. A brief description of the prototype